absmach/supermq-docs/docs/authorization.md

 }
 ```

-In this tokens, there domain field will be empty.
-As said earlier, this token can be to for User profile Update, Domain Creatation & listing, Accept Domain invitations
+In these tokens, the domain field will be empty.
+As said earlier, this token can be to for User profile Update, Domain creation & listing, Accept Domain invitations

-**Step 2: List Domains user have access**
+**Step 2: List Domains users have access**
 **Request:**

 ```bash